Getting Started on the SSC Network

 Start > All Programs > SSC Network > SSC Network Notices or S:\SSC Network Notices

 An alternative way to access your Western E-mail is through MyOffice.uwo.ca.
 This is the recommended method for traveling faculty.
 Just enter mail.uwo.ca in the Address field of your web browser.
 If you have not yet had your email migrated to Office 365, you can choose Convergence Webmail from this page.
 Otherwise, choose Office 365 Webmail.
-When logging into Office 365, be sure to enter your username as firstname.lastname@example.org.
+When logging into Office 365, be sure to enter your username as email@example.com.
 Use Webmail to access your Western e-mail account from anywhere in the world that has an internet connection.
-For further information, see the ITS notes on email at www.uwo.ca/its/email.
+For further information, see the WTS notes on email at www.uwo.ca/wts/office_365.